 The greatest growth is fueled by dividends

-Master investors like former Vanguard Windsor Fund manager John Neff knew that a solid dividend payer was a lifelong investment.
-During his 32 years at the helm, Neff beat the market by more than three percentage points each year on the back of dividends.
-That's a true dividend dynasty -- and you can build one, too.
+Master investors like former Vanguard Windsor Fund manager John Neff knew that a solid dividend payer is a lifelong investment.
+During his 32 years at the helm, Neff beat the market by more than 3 percentage points each year on the back of dividends, earning an extra $175,000 on every $5,000 invested in his fund.
+That is a true dividend dynasty.
+And you can build one, too.

 Building your dividend dynasty

-Wal-Mart has been one of the market's best-performing stocks, up nearly 100,000% since its IPO.
-And it's been paying and increasing its dividend ever since it first declared one in 1974.
+Wal-Mart has been one of the market's best-performing stocks, up more than 100,000% since its IPO.
+And it's been paying and increasing its dividend ever since the company declared its first dividend in 1974.
 That's proof positive that a dividend doesn't hamper growth.

-Another great long-term investment has been PPG Industries
+Another great long-term investment has been United Technologies

-Twenty years ago, these companies could have been the foundation of your dividend dynasty -- a source of financial security for you and your family for years to come.
-Former Microsoft CFO John Connors expressed it best when he said, "Declaring a dividend demonstrates the board's confidence in the company's long-term growth opportunities and financial strength."
+These are good companies now, but 20 years ago, they could have been the foundation of your dividend dynasty -- a source of financial security for you and your family.
+Microsoft CFO John Connors expressed it best when he said, "Declaring a dividend demonstrates the board's confidence in the company's long-term growth opportunities and financial strength."

 The secret to success

 It may shock you to hear that the best stocks are not always those with the best products, the biggest revenues, or even the largest profits.
-The best investment opportunities create maximum shareholder value.
-You'll find amazing winners among unknown payers such as Income Investor recommendation South Jersey Industries
+The best investment opportunities are those run by managers who want to create maximum shareholder value.
+You'll find amazing winners among unknown payers such as Motley Fool Income Investor recommendation Bemis

-A company with steadily rising earnings per share, limited dilution, manageable debt, and a consistent ability to deploy capital and use its assets effectively will lead investors to the richest treasure of all: cold hard cash.
+Great management can come from anywhere, and it can build a company with rising earnings per share, limited dilution, manageable debt, and a consistent ability to deploy capital and use its assets effectively.
+That all leads to the richest treasure of all: considerable amounts of free cash flow, which allows a company to reward shareholders with a growing dividend.

 The cornerstones of tomorrow's dynasty

-The stocks of tomorrow's dividend dynasty aren't just paying substantial yields.
+The stocks of tomorrow's dividend dynasty aren't just the ones paying substantial yields.
 If that were the case, everybody and his broker would be building one.
-Tomorrow's dividend dynasties are like National City -- both dividend and capital-gains growth opportunities.
+Tomorrow's dividend dynasties are both dividend and capital gains growth opportunities.
 That means they're:

-Search for these traits, and don't ignore boring industries -- utilities, insurers, consumer products, banks -- or even foreign countries.
-That's how James Early and Andy Cross do it, and their subscribers are beating the market by five percentage points, with less volatility and business risk.
+To build your own dynasty, search for these traits and don't ignore boring industries -- utilities, insurers, consumer products, banks -- or even foreign countries.
+That's how Income Investor advisors James Early and Andy Cross do it, and they're already beating the market by 7 percentage points.